CRM System

 Performance

-Custom systems require more upfront implementation but can reduce manual updates and spreadsheet dependence when workflow design is grounded in actual team behavior.
+Custom systems require more upfront implementation but can reduce manual updates and spreadsheet dependence when workflow design reflects actual team behavior.

 Best use